Children are free to roam from room to room and encouraged to find their interests....crafts, cooking, building, sports, and more...

 For younger children, the brightly colored pieces and easily interlocking combinations provide hours of pattern practice and fine-motor development.
 Even looking for the right piece strengthens sorting skills, a key part of early childhood math curriculum.
 Building blocks and bricks teach thinking in three dimensional perspectives- a precursor to physics.
 Children of all ages also hone creativity, problem-solving, and teamwork through building play.

 Have you ever dreamed about being on the radio?
 Well, step into our pretend radio station and put on some headphones.
-Grab a microphone and a simple script to be like radio announcers Jack & Erin on 95.1 SHINE-FM!
-We are proud to announce them as an official sponsor.
+Grab a microphone and a simple script to be like a real radio announcer!
 Be a voice for good, encourage others, and speak LIFE!
 Join others in writing a positive post on a sticky-note and than posting it on the green wall.
-Together we can declare this Annapolis-Baltimore area to be a more positive place for kids to shine!
+Together we can declare this Annapolis-Baltimore area to be a more positive place for kids.

 The people of Annapolis love their animals.
 Here at the Playseum we are no different.
 We want children to be able to simply pet, snuggle up to, or hold an animal without putting any pressure on the parent to buy one.
 Pet a rabbit, hold a frog, have a gecko crawl up your arm, touch the scales of a bearded dragon, and laugh with our feathered friends.